 - What results can I expect from my treatment and when, and what should I do if I don’t see them?

-If you’re worried about having sex with Pso lesions,1 let your doctor know
+If you’re worried about having sex with PsA joint pain,1 let your doctor know

 Can you think of any more?
 Asking your doctor any questions you have is important to help you have a productive appointment, but sharing your progress is another way to help him or her really see how you’ve been feeling day-to-day.2 But remember that if you experience side effects and have questions about this, you should speak to your healthcare professional as soon as you can – don’t wait for your next appointment.